-A: The Isoflavone Transaction is expected to close in the first quarter of calendar year 2011.
+A: The Isoflavone Transaction is expected to close after the respective shareholder meetings of Novogen and Marshall Edwards early in the second quarter of calendar year 2011.

 Q: Where can I find additional information about Novogen and the Isoflavone Transaction?